The New Tax Law: What Does It Mean for Your Tax Bill?

 If you earned $35,000 under the 2017 tax system and you were single, you would have fallen into a 15% tax bracket.
 That dropped to 12% in 2018 under the TCJA.
 If you earned $75,000, you would have paid 25%.
 That went down to 22%.
 At $100,000, you would have paid 28% in taxes, and this was reduced to 24%.

 The tax bracket for the very highest earners, those with incomes of more than $426,700, was 39.6% in 2017.
 It dropped to 37% under TCJA, and it doesn't kick in until individuals reach incomes of $500,000 or more, or $600,000 if you're married and filing jointly.

 So Who Benefited?

-The Tax Policy Center indicated in 2018 that the Tax Cuts and Jobs Act (TCJA) would reduce taxes “on average” for all income groups, and the Tax Foundation said the same thing.
+The Tax Policy Center indicated in 2018 that the TCJA would reduce taxes “on average” for all income groups, and the Tax Foundation said the same thing.